atlassian/github-for-jira/docs/builds.md

 # GitHub Actions - Builds

 GitHub for Jira supports builds via [GitHub Actions workflow syntax](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions).
-To set this up, you will need to need to create a .github folder at the root of a given repository and then make a child directory called workflows.
+To set this up, you will need to create a .github folder at the root of a given repository and then make a child directory called workflows.
 Inside of .github/workflows you will need to create a build.yml file.
 This is where you will specify the workflow for your builds.

 Following is an example of a build.yml file: